Learning Probabilities of Causation with Mask-Augmented Data: Appendix / supplemental material

 \subsubsection{Direct}

-\textbf{Outcome-Covariate} SCM is shown in figure \ref{apfig:outcome covariate}.
+\textbf{Direct} SCM is shown in figure \ref{apfig:direct effect}.
 The coefficient for \( C_Y \) were uniformly generated from the range \([-1,1]\), while the parameters of the Bernoulli distribution were uniformly generated from \([0,1]\).
 The detailed model is as follows: